 Lynne left that program in the fifth year at the request of the founder of a small boutique adolescent program on the west coast looking to expand.
 She developed their nationwide admissions Department and contributed essential components of company infrastructure from policies, staff-training to programming while cultivating innovative referral streams all of which played a key role in the foundation for the expansion and exponential growth of the company.

 Lynne’s gift in building programs of quality and care is undeniable.

 It is in this rich history of passion, integrity, and purpose that ONE was born.
 Lynne took some away time from the building of residential programs and focused solely on the building of our youth.
 She invested her funds and energy to create a space where the diagnosis or struggle was not the focus but the connection from one human to another was.
 A program where kids could walk in, connect and heal without it being their intention.
 A place where ONE can truly alter the course of another.

 It is believed that the need for all students to have support on-campus is too daunting for a nationwide solution.
 It is not.
 Thanks to Lynne, we have one.
 ONE-ON-Campus

 Acknowledgments & Training:

-Lynne has been recognized by the NBA, National Basketball Association for her role in intervention training; the Los Angeles District Attorney’s Office for her work with Paramount Studios on the D.A.R.E. program; MTV’s for the Rock Against Drugs commercial campaign; and her volunteer work with incarcerated youth at Camp Kilpatrick.
+Recognition: The NBA, National Basketball Association for her role in their intervention training; the Los Angeles District Attorney’s Office with Paramount Studios on the D.A.R.E. program; MTV’s for the Rock Against Drugs commercial campaign; and work with incarcerated youth at Camp Kilpatrick.
 The Newport Mesa Unified School District Honorary Service Award.